 Local optimization based on the learn drive is highly unintuitive.
 Creation science comes from a similar unintuitive feelings about the mechanism of natural selection.
 How can a local evolutionary optimization based on random mutations lead to a marvel of a human being?
 Global design/optimization/guidance by the hand of God seems unavoidable.
 Fewer people subscribe to the creation science today, however, a vast majority of the population has no idea what mechanism underlies the learn drive, and why ignoring it is the chief problem of the Prussian education system.

 The tree metaphor

-Given enough time, without the need for an education system, the knowledge of an individual grows into a large, comprehensive and coherent body.
+Given enough time, without the need for an education system, the knowledge of an individual grows into a large, comprehensive, and coherent body.
 This is true of all free and healthy individuals.
-The size and the quality of the tree may depend on one's intellectual capacity.
+The size and the quality of the tree may depend on one's personality, interests, and intellectual capacity.
 However, one of the chief myths of education is that the organic growth of knowledge leads to multiple biases and areas of ignorance.
 Those blank spots are allegedly larger than those that remain after years of schooling.
 Due to the computational power of the learn drive, and the phenomenon of emergence, the opposite is true.
 The metaphor I like to use to explain the power of the learn drive is that of a tree growth.

 Local optimization of the learn drive leads to a perfect match between human ability and individual's environment and goals.
 Global optimization of schooling suppresses the learn drive, defers to the suppressed learn drive when matching individuals with their jobs, and results in an unhappy society where most individuals crave 9-5 jobs for their comfort where the leadership, learning, and responsibility are delegated to someone else.
 The opposite happens in democratic schools which rely on self-learning to produce self-determined, self-fulfilled and self-reliant individuals ready to accept any challenge in their chosen area of interest.